gayverjr/opencap/README.md

 Please see the [examples](https://github.com/gayverjr/opencap/tree/master/examples) directory or the [tutorial](https://gayverjropencap.readthedocs.io/en/latest/tutorial.html) to help get you started on using the software.

+For questions or support, please open an issue on GitHub, or contact us directly at gayverjr@bu.edu.

 # Documentation
 Our documentation is currently under construction.
 We have separate documentation for the command line version (which is aimed more at developers) and the Python API (which is aimed